Skip to content

 Who Got Hit Hardest

 The cancellations were not random.
-They targeted specific contract types:
+They targeted specific contract types (as widely reported in DOGE coverage; see NPR Feb 19, 2025 and contemporaneous Brookings analyses):

 • Consulting contracts, especially in management and advisory services